Any file that lives in Keeper can also be made visible in the Client Portal.

 If you want your Contacts to be able to see files in the Client Portal, make sure to enable Files Access for them.

-How to make existing files visible in the portal
+How to show files in the portal

 How files are organized in the Client Portal

-Visible files in the portal are organized depending on the type of task they are attached to.
+Any files uploaded to tasks will show up depending on the type of task they are attached to.
+(See also: auto organized folders).

 Closing Tasks